Maternal and Child Health, Mental Heath

 Factors that help protect maternal mental health look much like the absence or opposite of those listed above.
 Such factors are difficult, but not impossible to address!
 Fortunately, positive, supportive faith-based interventions, including culturally appropriate, holistic approaches to healthcare, can play an important role in protecting maternal mental health.
 People of faith and faith communities can provide significant social support to help protect the mental health of those in their communities.

 CCIH supported the MOMENTUM Country and Global Leadership landscape study by conducting a literature review and key informant interviews (KII) to better understand the nature and extent of faith-based engagement in maternal mental health.
 Literature review included 40+ formal and informal documents found to meet search criteria.
 KIIs included multi-national (5), India (3), Kenya (3), Malawi (2), Ghana (1), Liberia (1) and Nigeria (1).
 Of those, 12 were Christian, 2 Muslim and 2 non-affiliated.
-Results from all evidence collected was synthesized into this PowerPoint report.
+Results from all evidence collected was synthesized into this PowerPoint, available in English and French/Français.

 Faith Leaders As Influencers